LambdaColdStorage/gpt-tf2-keras/README.md

 To fine-tune GPT2 for text generation, we specify the model (size, pre-trained ckpt, json files for model hyperparameters and the encoder, the byte-pair-encoding of the vocabulary) and the training data (path to the text file and the type of loader).

-The following command fine-tunes the 355M model on `Kill Bill` for four epochs, where each epoch has 500 pieces (1024 tokens each) of text randomly sampled from the screenplay.
+The following command fine-tunes the 355M model on `Kill Bill` for five epochs, where each epoch has 2000 pieces (1024 tokens each) of text randomly sampled from the screenplay.

 ```
 python finetune.py \